Codecademy/docs/content/java/concepts/strings/terms/indexOf/indexOf.md

 ---
-Title: '.indexOf()'
+Title: ".indexOf()"
-Description: 'Returns the zero-indexed position of the first occurrence of the given character(s) in a string.'
+Description: "Returns the zero-indexed position of the first occurrence of the given character(s) in a string."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.indexOf()` method returns the zero-indexed position of the first occurrence of the given character(s) in a string.
 It returns `-1` if the given characters(s) are not found.